chasefleming/elem-go/README.md

 )
 ```

-See the complete list of supported attributes in [the `attrs` package](./attrs/attrs.go), and for a full overview of style properties and detailed information on using the `styles` subpackage for CSS styling, see [the `styles` package source](./styles/constants.go) and the [styles subpackage README](styles).
+See the complete list of supported attributes in [the `attrs` package](./attrs/attrs.go), and for a full overview of style properties and information on using the `styles` subpackage, see the [styles README](styles).

 ### Rendering Elements